 If you want to start with one of our pre-made templates to build your email:

 Make sure you have one loaded into the editor.
-If you don't already have a template there that you want to use, to add one, just click "Templates", find the template you want to use, and click "Choose Template".
-Confirm that you want to use this template by clicking "Yes".
+If you don't already have a template there that you want to use, to add one, just click "Templates", find the template you want to use, and click "Use".
 Then, make sure you publish your changes so that the template saves.

 If you'd rather start from scratch with a blank page and custom-build your email yourself: